 Today we cross dramatic mountain valleys of Ikh Bogd to Orog Lake, one of few perennial water bodies in the Gobi.
 Depending on water level, thousands of migratory birds stop to rest and feed here on their southward journeys in fall.
 We camp on the shores of lake Orog or Holbooljin, depending on where most number of birds are.
 Dinner and overnight in a local hotel.
-(Approx. 6 hours; Tents; B, L, DAY 13.
-SEPT 14.
+(Approx. 6 hours; Tents; B, L,

+DAY 13.
+SEP 14.
 KHARAKHORUM

-After an early morning breakfast, we will begin our overland journey towards Kharakhorum (6-7 hours driving), stopping for a picnic lunch on the way.
-The construction of Kharakhorum city was completed during the reign of Ogedei Khan, Genghis Khan's third son who, in 1228, inherited the empire his father created.
-It is located within the beautiful valley of the Orkhon River, which bears hundreds of historically and archeologically significant sites going back 2000 years.
-These burial sites, deer stones, and ruins of cities all pre-date the time of Genghis Khan.
-Unfortunately, Kharakhorum did not survive the perils of medieval struggles between different Mongolian clans or invasions from abroad.
-It was completely destroyed by the Ming Dynasty's army in the 14th century after the collapse of Mongolia's Yuan Dynasty in China.
-Its remains were used in the construction of Mongolia's first and largest Buddhist Monastery, Erdenezuu, which stands today.
-DAY 14, SEPT 15 HUSTAI NATIONAL PARK
+After an early breakfast, we'll drive about 6-7 hours towards Kharakhorum, stopping for a picnic lunch en route.
+Founded during the reign of Ogedei Khan, Kharakhorum was once the capital of the Mongol Empire.
+Located in the scenic Orkhon River valley, the area holds archaeological treasures dating back 2000 years, including burial sites, deer stones, and ancient city ruins.
+Destroyed by the Ming Dynasty in the 14th century after the collapse of Mongolia's Yuan Dynasty, its remains were used to build Erdenezuu, Mongolia's oldest and largest Buddhist monastery, which still stands today.

+(Ger camp B,L,D)

+DAY 14, SEP 15 HUSTAI NATIONAL PARK